-The specificities related to purchases or co-productions are detailed in the § 6.4.1, 6.4.2, 6.4.3.
+The specificities related to purchases or co-productions are detailed in § 6.4.1, 6.4.2 and 6.4.3.

-A RFB is a Ready for Broadcast programme in one language version.
-In order for ARTE to constitute a Multilingual RFB, according to what is specified in the contract, versions VI - VS - VMO - VAO - VEO - VME and VDO can be requested (See §§ 6.6.3, Versions Linguistiques).
+A RFB is a Ready For Broadcast programme in one language version.
+In order for ARTE to constitute a Multilingual RFB according to what is specified in the contract, versions VI - VS - VOEU- VME and VDO can be requested (see § 6.7.1 Language versions).

-In all cases, ARTE G.E.I.E. technical guidelines must be respected (See § 3 [Technical guidelines](#) and § 6 [RFB delivery guidelines](#)).
+In all cases, ARTE G.E.I.E. technical guidelines must be respected (see § 3 [Technical guidelines](#) and § 6 [RFB delivery guidelines](#)).